Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-88-the-turning-gears.md

 Happiness to worry to pride back to worry over one of his best friends, all in the blink of an eye, all hitting like a hammer.
 Firth had wild feelings.
 He always repeated the point over and over ‘cuz people din’t get it.
 They were *wild* and they could swing without any fuckin’ notice.

 Like right now.
-Firth sighed, picked up a rock nicely sized for his huge mitts---so a small boulder, really---and threw it with a whiplash of his arm that snap-cracked the air.
+Firth sighed, picked up a rock nicely sized for his huge mitts - so a small boulder, really - and threw it with a whiplash of his arm that snap-cracked the air.
 Hard to describe the *noise* the made as it shot away from him like a bullet.
 It flew *far* out to sea and disappeared beyond his sight.
 His enhanced, genuinely superhumanly acute eyesight.

 Regaari caught his mood aptly.
 “You know, I don’t know if My Father could have done that.
 He could throw something much bigger and throw it tremendously far, but I don’t think he could throw anything at all *like that.”*